 - 6. Install bolts and locking nuts to secure both disc packs to center member. - 7.
 Tighten locking nuts. - 8.
-If room is required to install center member, adjust hub position accordingly. - 9.
+If room is required to install center member, adjust hub position accordingly.
+If both the motor and compressor hubs are straight bores, adjust either hubs.
+If one hub is tapered and the other a straight, adjust the straight bore hub. - 9.
 Using additional supports supporting center member.
 Install bolts and locking nuts to secure center member to compressor hub. - 10.
 Tighten locking nuts. - 11.
 Position hubs, ensure distance between face of both hubs is 5".

-- If there is waviness with the disc pack installed, adjust distance accordingly until disc pack is straight. - 12.
-Install bolts and locking nuts to secure disc pack to motor hub. - 13.
+If there is waviness with the disc pack installed, adjust distance accordingly until disc pack is straight.

+- 12. Install bolts and locking nuts to secure disc pack to motor hub. - 13.
 Tighten locking nuts, see Table 5-5.